 Tibetan Spaniel

 FCI Group: Companion and Toy Dogs

 The Tibetan Spaniel is a very lively and playful companion.
-At that time, he was considered a temple guardian and good luck charm in Tibetan monasteries.
-Especially the males wear a magnificent coat, reminiscent of a lion's mane.
-Therefore, they are also affectionately called lion dogs.
+In Tibetan monasteries, they used to be regarded as temple guardians and lucky charms.
+The males in particular have a magnificent coat that is reminiscent of a lion's mane.
+This is why they are also affectionately known as lion dogs.

+Tibetan Spaniel